Python 1a - Printing

 Printing over Several Lines

-One way of writing over more than one line is to write several print commands like this:
+One way of writing across multiple lines is to write several print commands like this:

 Therefore you can write \n within a printed statement to transfer it to the next line.

-Both pieces of code display the same thing, but the second one is more efficient.
+Both pieces of code display the same thing, but the second one is more efficient because it only uses one line.

 Practice Task 2